MicrosoftDocs/azure-dev-docs/articles/java/ee/deploy-java-liberty-app-aca.md

 ---

 > [!NOTE]
 > You can run most Azure CLI commands in PowerShell the same as in Bash.
 The difference exists only when using variables.
-In the following sections, the difference will be addressed in different tabs when needed.
+In the following sections, the difference is addressed in different tabs when needed.
 >
 > If you have multiple Azure tenants associated with your Azure credentials, you must specify which tenant you want to sign in to.
 You can do this with the `--tenant` option - for example, `az login --tenant contoso.onmicrosoft.com`.
 >